EmeryLab/Myrf_iCKO_OpticNerve/README.md

 ".../GEO/Cell Ranger" filtered_feature_bc_matrix.h5 raw_feature_bc_matrix.h5

-Step 4: Open RMD File "Sequential Knit Pre-Processing and Analysis Files.Rmd" in folder ".../Code" and run the chunk to knit all of the files.
+Step 4: Open RMD File "Sequential Knit Pre-Processing and Analysis Files.Rmd" in main folder and run the chunk to knit all of the files.
 The pre-processing files must be knit first, then the "subsetting and integration".
 After that, the remaining files are optional.
 If you would rather run the files individually, follow the same sequence:

 + Pre-processing code found in folder: ".../Code/Pre-processing" : Run RMD files in order (1-8)
 + Integration and Subsetting can be found in folder: ".../Code" : Run RMD File "ON Integration and Subsetting.Rmd"